team-decent/decent-bench/docs/source/advanced.rst

 Step 2: Extract the Native Value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Always extract the underlying native array first in case that the input array is not already unwrapped (happens on first use):
+Always extract the underlying native array first in case the input array is not already unwrapped (happens on first use):

 .. code-block:: python